HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

   <figcaption>{{ figure_link(caption="Built-in AI API usage", sheets_gid="843125108", sql_file="fugu.sql") }}</figcaption>
 </figure>

 Despite their availability, usage across the web remains very limited.
-As shown in the table below, each of these APIs appears on well under 1% of pages in both desktop and mobile datasets.
-LanguageDetector and Translator are the most commonly observed, each used by roughly 0.28% of desktop pages and 0.26% of mobile pages, while Prompt and Summarizer show even smaller footprints.
+As shown in the table below, each of these APIs appears on well under 1% of pages in both desktop and mobile datasets, however, actual support is currently limited to most desktop platforms (Windows, macOS, Linux, and ChromeOS on Chromebook Plus devices).
+Language Detector and Translator are the most commonly observed, each used by roughly 0.28% of desktop pages and 0.26% of mobile pages, while Prompt and Summarizer show even smaller footprints.

 The low adoption rates are expected.
-These APIs are new, often still evolving, and currently supported by a limited set of browsers, Chromium-only.
+These APIs are new, often still evolving, and currently supported by a limited set of browsers, Chrome and Edge.
 Their inclusion in the 2025 dataset is nonetheless significant: it marks the first measurable presence of browser-native AI primitives in the HTTP Archive, establishing a baseline for tracking how built-in AI capabilities evolve on the web in future years.

 ## Conclusion